 Maggie Wang, Taiwan - Biomedical Science - Auckland University

 90% of 2017 International Students at St Mary’s College achieved a Merit or Excellence endorsement.

 EXCELLENT CARE AND SUPPORT FOR EACH STUDENT

-In 2017 there are 1,000 enrolled students at St Mary’s College, and 35 international students studying full time.
+In 2018 there are over 1,000 enrolled students at St Mary’s College, and 40 international students studying full time.
 St Mary’s College delivers excellent care and support to each student to ensure they successfully achieve the required academic standards.

 A school rich in traditions and history

 Established in 1850, St Mary’s College is the oldest girls’ school in New Zealand.
 It is steeped in history, tradition and cultural richness, all based on the spiritual values of Mercy.
 International students do not need to be Catholic to enrol.
 Every student is valued and shares a sense of community with compassion, care and respect for others.

 The school is located in one of Auckland's most respectable suburbs, Ponsonby, Central Auckland, just a 10-minute walk to Auckland’s city centre.
 It has a special mix of traditional and modern facilities including a 30m pool, tennis courts, gymnasium and a chapel, all within its spacious grounds, with spectacular harbour and city views.
 St Mary's College is located just 10 minutes from Auckland's CBD.